kdn95/ShareCircle/README.md

 - **User Profiles**: Manage your profile and track your borrowing and lending activity.
 - **Item Categories**: Browse items based on categories like electronics, tools, household, and more.
 - **Location-Based Search**: Find items available near your location.
+- **Secure Transactions**: Make secure payments via Stripe.
-- **Secure Transactions**: Communicate safely and securely with neighbors to arrange item handovers.
+- **Communcation**: Communicate with your neighbours to arrange item handovers.

 ## 🚀 Getting Started